kensnow/questOutside/README.md

 + Express-JWT
 + JSON web token

+The project features unique users, Token Based Authentication, and encrypted password storage.
+For a backend built on NodeJS, 3 seperate Schemas built with Mongoose, and used Express to run the server.

+The front end was build using React, async API calls with Axios.
+The App uses Context for passing props and handler functions, and is a Single Page Application using React Router.

 ## Learning Project
 QuestOutside is a learning  project to get a handle of developing a full-stack CRUD Web Application.